ararog/deboa/examples/README.md

 # Examples

-## Middleware
+## Catcher

-This example shows how to use middleware to add request/response logging.
+This example shows how to use catcher to add request/response logging.

 ## Simple